Guide to Greece · Mediterranean · Classical Greece

 Frequently asked questions

-It depends on what you want: Santorini for volcanic landscapes, Crete for history and nature, Naxos for quiet beaches, Milos for wild coastline.
-The guide compares them all in detail.
+Depends on what you want: Santorini for volcanic landscapes, Crete for history and nature, Naxos for quiet beaches, Milos for wild coastline.
+The guide compares all of them in detail.

 By ferry.
 There are frequent routes between the main islands.
-The guide covers companies, approximate schedules, prices and how to plan island-hopping without an agency.
+The guide includes companies, approximate schedules, prices and how to plan island-hopping without an agency.

 When is the best time to visit Greece? +

-May-June and September-October: good weather, fewer tourists and reasonable prices.
-July-August is peak season with high prices.
+May–June and September–October: great weather, fewer tourists, reasonable prices.
+July–August is high season with inflated prices.
 The guide breaks it down month by month.

 How does offline access work? +